steven-varga/h5cpp/README.md

 template <typename T> void h5::append(h5::pt_t& ds, const T& ref) [noexcept];
 ```

-All **file and dataset io** descriptors implement [raii idiom](@ref link_raii_idiom) and close underlying resource when going out of scope,
+All **file and dataset io** descriptors implement [raii idiom][301] and close underlying resource when going out of scope,
 and may be seamlessly passed to HDF5 CAPI calls when implicit conversion enabled.
 Similarly templates can take CAPI `hid_t` identifiers as arguments where applicable provided conversion policy allows.
-See [conversion policy](@ref link_conversion_policy) for details.
+See [conversion policy][301] for details.

 how to use:
 -----------